 In the sections that follow, we give the math definition of the discriminant and explain how to find the discriminant of a given polynomial.

-We even dedicate an entire section to the discriminant of a quadratic equation, as we know that they are used a lot! 😉 However, we don't stop at the second degree, but discuss all degrees up to five.
+We even dedicate an to the discriminant of a quadratic equation, as we know that they are used a lot! 😉 However, we don't stop at the second degree, but discuss all degrees up to five.

 What is the discriminant? - discriminant math